 Credit risk is managed by assessing the creditworthiness of potential customers and the potential for exposure to the market in which they operate, combined with regular monitoring and follow-up.

-Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally bank balances, other receivables and outstanding receivables.
+Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally bank balances and other receivables.

-The Establishment's bank accounts are placed with high credit quality financial institutions.
+The Establishment's bank accounts are placed with high credit quality financial institutions and hence have low credit risk.